kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 orchestration as we are taking smaller and more incremental steps forward, which means there is less to “undo” on a failure condition.

-that it would be possible to skip binary versions while still performing a stepwise upgrade of Kubernetes control-plane.
+It also becomes possible to skip binary versions while still performing a stepwise upgrade of Kubernetes control-plane.
 For example:

 - (starting point) binary-version 1.28 (compat-version 1.28)